 Director of Scouting & Player Personnel

-Remi Roy is currently in his 10th season with the New England Revolution and his second as the club's Director of Scouting & Player Personnel, having been named to the position in January 2018.
+Remi Roy is entering his 11th season with the New England Revolution and his third as the club's Director of Scouting & Player Personnel, having been named to the position in January 2018.
 Roy has been with the club since 2010, previously serving as an assistant coach with New England for eight seasons.